Traffic Flow Optimisation for Lifelong Multi-Agent Path Finding: Introduction

 \section{Introduction}

-Multi-Agent Path Finding (MAPF)~\cite{stern2019multi} is a fundamental coordination problem in robotics which is also at the heart of many industrial applications.
+Multi-Agent Path Finding (MAPF)~\cite{stern2019multi} is a fundamental coordination problem in robotics and also at the heart of many industrial applications.
 For example, in automated fulfilment~\cite{wurman2008coordinating} and sortation centres~\cite{kou2020idle}, a team of robots must work together to deliver packages.
-To complete such tasks each robot must navigate across a shared map, so as to reach a goal location.
-Robots must arrive at their goals as quickly as possible and they must do so while avoiding collisions: with static obstacles in the environment as well as with other moving robots.
-In the classical or {\em one-shot} MAPF problem~\cite{stern2019multi} the robots are modelled as simplified agents, with each being assigned a single target location.
-A related setup, known as {\em lifelong} MAPF~\cite{MaAAMAS17,li2021lifelong}, continuously assigns new tasks to agents, as they arrive at goal locations.
+To complete such tasks, robots must navigate across a shared map to reach their goal locations.
+Robots must arrive at their goals as quickly as possible, and they must do so while avoiding collisions with static obstacles in the environment as well as with other moving robots.
+In the classical, sometimes called {\em one-shot}, MAPF problem~\cite{stern2019multi}, robots are modelled as simplified agents, with each being assigned a single goal location.
+A related setup, known as {\em lifelong} MAPF~\cite{MaAAMAS17,li2021lifelong}, continuously assigns new goal locations to agents as they arrive at their current goal locations.

 Both one-shot and lifelong MAPF problems have been intensely studied, with a variety of substantial advancements reported in the literature.
 For example, leading optimal ~\cite{sharon2015conflict,LiAIJ21,LiIJCAI19,LamCOR22,GangeICAPS19} and bounded-suboptimal~\cite{li2021eecbs} MAPF algorithms now scale to hundreds of agents, while providing solution quality guarantees.
-Yet real applications require up to {\em thousands of simultaneous agents}, and at this scale only unbounded suboptimal approaches are currently applicable.
+Yet some real applications require up to {\em thousands of simultaneous agents}, and at this scale, only unbounded suboptimal approaches are currently applicable.